 This class is designed for those students wishing to explore careers in the retail and customer service industries.
-It is a requirement that students in this course work in the student operated Coffee Shop as all assessments have a practical component which must be completed with the Beanie manager/ teacher.
+It is a requirement that students in this course work in the student operated Coffee Shop as all assessments have a practical component which must be completed in the Beanie with Mr Murden.